jnoodle/picker/README.md

 ## License

-rc-picker is released under the MIT license.
+@jnoodle/rc-picker is released under the MIT license.